wabisukecx/M5Cube/README.md

 ## Conclusion

-This GameTimer application transforms the M5Stack Fire into an intuitive multiplayer timer perfect for tabletop gaming.
+M5Cube transforms the M5Stack Fire into an intuitive multiplayer timer perfect for tabletop gaming.
 The orientation-based switching eliminates the complexity of menu navigation while providing individual timing for up to five players.
 Power management features ensure it can last through extended gaming sessions, and the visual feedback makes it easy to see timer status at a glance.

 The code is designed to be easily modifiable for different requirements while maintaining the core functionality that makes it useful for gaming.
 Whether you're timing turns in a strategy game or managing discussion periods in a party game, this timer provides a simple, effective solution.